dojo/docs/developer/design/builder.rst

 This document contains several examples.
 It assumes the source distribution of the Dojo Toolkit, version 1.7 or greater, is installed at ~/dev/dtk/.
 If you are a Windows user, "~" is shorthand for the user's home directory; substitute whatever directory is convenient for you.
 For all users, there is nothing special about ~/dev/.
-We are just using to indicate the root of that holds the Dojo Toolkit source distribution.
+We are just using it to indicate the root that holds the Dojo Toolkit source distribution.

 Unless specifically stated otherwise, all examples assume the current working directory is ~/dev/dtk/util/buildscripts.
-As we'll see, this is not a requirement of the the build system, both rather a convenience to not have to path to the build system executable.
+As we'll see, this is not a requirement of the the build system, both rather a convenience so you don't have to path to the build system executable.

 =========================
 Invoking the Build System